gla-rad/niord-uk/README.md

 ### Application Configuration

+Before continuing you should create the keycloak niord realm required.
+Log into the keycloak server under *http://localhost:8080* using the username and password that you selected.
+Then create a new realm and provide the *niord-boostrap-realm.json* as the JSON input.
+You can then need to get access to the realm and client secrets and configuration.

 Once all the back-end services are in place, the Niord system should be also be appropriately configured to interact with them.
 This configuration is included in two files